-Financial Aid is available for the 2019-2020 school year.
+Financial Aid is available for the 2021-2022 school year.
 We have two types of aid available – in-house scholarships and Diocesan Scholarships.
 The Elaine McVicar/Sisters of St. Anne Scholarship is one of our in-house scholarships.
 The Gerard and Bernadette Bourbeau Scholarship is for any families with two or more students enrolled at St. John the Baptist School in.
 Both of these in-house scholarship forms are available in the office at your request or click on the link below.
 These two scholarships must be in by June 1st.
 Applications for the Diocesan Scholarship (see below) are accepted starting March 15th.
 Scholarships are good for students in grades K - 8.
-The Diocesan Scholarship is provided through the Annual Catholic Appeal for qualified Catholic students.
+The Diocesan Scholarship is provided through the Annual Catholic Appeal for qualified students.

 IN-HOUSE SCHOLARSHIP APPLICATIONS for K - 8

 Gerald and Bernadette Bourbeau Scholarship Application (For two or more students attending N - 8) Due by June 1st